fsprojects/FSharpLint/docs/content/FAKE-Task.md

     FSharpLint id projectFile

-Use a function that updates the options record to change the default options (here we are setting a directory for FSharpLint to lookup `FSharp.Core.dll` from):
+For custom options, use a function that updates the options:

-    FSharpLint (fun options -> { options with FSharpCoreDirectory = "/somedirectory" }) projectFile
+    FSharpLint (fun options -> { options with FailBuildIfAnyWarnings = true }) projectFile